coderholic/pyradio/docs/packaging.md

 ## MPRIS support

-In order to have **PyRadio** publish information aout the station it's playing etc.and accept commands from the keyboard's media keys you have to:
+In order to have **PyRadio** publish information about the station it's playing etc. and accept commands from the keyboard's media keys you have to:

-1. Install "*dbus-next* \
+1. Install "*dbus-next*" \
 Add this one to your dependencies list; the package name will probably be **python-dbus-next** or **python3-dbus-next** depending on the distro.

 2. Enable **MPRIS** in the config \